 - 1 teaspoon vanilla extract

-- Preheat the oven to 350 degrees F. Grease a Bundt pan and set aside.
+- Preheat the oven to 350 degrees F. Spray a 9x5 or 8x4 loaf pan with nonstick cooking spray and set aside.